Book Cover

 How do I get a broker?

-Choosing a broker is the first step.
-Hopefully I have made it easier with the section on top-ranked discount brokers for penny stock traders.
+Choosing a broker for penny stocks is the first step to trading.
+Hopefully our discussion on brokers for penny stocks will help you.
 Once you have settled on the one that best meets your needs, you simply need to open an account.
 The brokers know that the more painless their sign-up procedure is, the more customers they will attract.
 You will probably be pleasantly surprised at how simple it is to get started.

 Most discount online brokers will allow you to sign up on the Internet, and it should not take very long at all.
 Just fill out the forms, and make an initial deposit, and you are ready to buy your first penny stocks!